japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 getStatistics...FIXME

-getStatistics is used when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#handleMapStageSubmitted[handle a ShuffleMapStage submission] (and the stage has finished) and xref:scheduler:DAGScheduler.adoc#markMapStageJobsAsFinished[markMapStageJobsAsFinished].
+getStatistics is used when DAGScheduler is requested to scheduler:DAGScheduler.md#handleMapStageSubmitted[handle a ShuffleMapStage submission] (and the stage has finished) and scheduler:DAGScheduler.md#markMapStageJobsAsFinished[markMapStageJobsAsFinished].

 == [[unregisterAllMapOutput]] Deregistering All Map Outputs of Shuffle Stage